Jonas1015/chacc-api/README.md

 ### Incremental Dependency Caching System

-The AdCore API platform implements an advanced **incremental dependency caching system** that resolves dependencies intelligently and efficiently.
+The ChaCC API platform implements an advanced **incremental dependency caching system** that resolves dependencies intelligently and efficiently.

 **How It Works:**